Scarecrow1965/EncodeAIBootcamp/animal-detector/README.md

 export default identifyAnimal;
 ```
--  AI Agent: In 'app/api/agent.js', integrate LlamaIndex and use Axios to query Wikipedia and analyze the animal:
+-  AI Agent: In 'app/api/agent.js', integrate LlamaIndex and use Axios to query Wikipedia and analyze the animal.
+Or replace it with the copy within this directory.:
 ```
 import axios from 'axios';
 // const axios = require('axios');